On View: American Art Galleries, 5th Floor, The United States on the World Stage, 1865–1930

 Kimbel and Cabus was the foremost practitioner of the Modern Gothic style in the United States.
 This cabinet-secretary is an example of this style, which began in England about 1860.
 The style helped introduce very modern design concepts such as construction made from solid instead of veneered planks.
 The simple and rectilinear forms and abstract, flat depictions of nature are also elements of the Modern Gothic style.
 Such ideas helped to usher in the modern taste for abstraction in the early twentieth century.

-Cherry, paint, copper, brass, gilding, leather, earthenware
+Painted cherry, copper, brass, gilding, leather, earthenware

 60 × 35 × 14 in.
 (152.4 × 88.9 × 35.6 cm) (show scale)

 reverse of each ceramic tile, molded lettering: "MONTREAU / L. M&.Cie / CREIL"

 Bequest of DeLancey Thorn Grant in memory of her mother, Louise Floyd-Jones Thorn, by exchange

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.